fedora-copr/copr/doc/user_documentation.rst

-b. is governed in whole or in part by a license not contained in the list of acceptable licenses for Fedora, currently located at https://fedoraproject.org/wiki/Licensing, as that list may be revised from time to time by the Fedora Project Board;
+b. is governed in whole or in part by a license not contained in the list of acceptable licenses for Fedora, currently located at https://fedoraproject.org/wiki/Licensing, as that list may be revised from time to time by the Fedora Council;

-c. is categorized as a "Forbidden Item" at https://fedoraproject.org/wiki/Forbidden_items, as that page may be revised from time to time by the Fedora Project Board;
+c. is categorized as a "Forbidden Item" at https://fedoraproject.org/wiki/Forbidden_items, as that page may be revised from time to time by the Fedora Council;

 d. is designed to interfere with, disable, overburden, damage, impair or disrupt Copr or Fedora Project infrastructure;